The Chinese by Jean-Baptiste Carpeaux

-Jean-Baptiste Carpeaux, of modest origin, had a difficult youth.
+Of modest origin, Jean-Baptiste Carpeaux had a difficult youth.
 Received in 1844 at the Ecole des Beaux-Arts in Paris, he entered the Atelier de Rude in 1846.

-Napoleon III noticed this and orders came in, notably the Dance group for the facade of the Opera and the four parts of the world for the Observatory fountain.
+Napoleon III remarked on it and the orders flowed in, notably the dance group for the Opera facade and the four parts of the world for the Observatory's fountain.

-A prodigious technician, Jean-Baptiste Carpeaux can be considered an impressionist of sculpture and manages to combine grace and power, knowing how to rise above the anecdotal, the superficial and passing fashions.
+Prodigious technician, Jean-Baptiste Carpeaux can be considered as an impressionist of sculpture and succeeds in mixing grace and power, knowing how to rise above the anecdotal, superficial and passing fashions.

 This bust is a study for the figure of Asia which represents one of the four parts of the world for the Observatory fountain in Paris.